 How to Read Guitar Chord Charts

-If you were dumbfounded by the chart showing the CAGED chords above, don’t worry.
-Reading a guitar chord chart is easier than it looks at first glance.
+If you were dumbfounded by the chart showing the beginner guitar chords above, don’t worry.
+Reading a guitar chord chart — also called a chord diagram — is easier than it looks at first glance.
 As long as you orient the map.

 Flip the diagram on its side.
 Start reading from left to right as if you’re looking down at the guitar.
 Left to right, the vertical lines represent the strings.
 E, A, D, G, b, e.
 The horizontal lines of the grid represent the frets.

 Next, your fretting fingers.

 - 2 – Middle finger.